Josie Mpama: Later years

 Mpama faced pressure from the authorities, including a banning order in the mid-1950s and an arrest in 1960.
 She was eventually forced to step back from political activity due to the banning order and health problems.
 She spent her final years organizing women's groups at her church.

-Josie Mpama died on Dec.
-3, 1979, after having been hit by a car while waiting to collect her pension.
+Mpama died on 3 December 1979, after having been hit by a car while waiting to collect her pension.

 Personal life

 Mpama was common-law married to Thabo Edwin Mofutsanyana, a leader in the African National Congress and the Communist Party of South Africa, in the 1920s.
 Because Mofutsanyana was classified as African under apartheid laws while Mpama was classified as coloured, legally their partnership violated apartheid laws.
 The couple separated in the late 1930s.

 She had her first daughter, Carol, with a coloured man in Doornfontein in 1920.
 She then had her second daughter, Francis, with another man in 1926.

 With Mofutsanyana, she had another daughter, Hilda, in 1928.
 She later had a son, Dennis, possibly the product of an affair with Moses Kotane.

 Mpama was a practicing Anglican, and she was vocal in her belief that there was no contradiction between her Christian faith and her commitment to communism.